 Curb Appeal Checklist

 The importance of making a good first impression cannot be over-emphasized.
-Before the buyer even gets to the driveway, everything the buyer sees about your house has an impact--either negative or positive.
-Do a little "homework" before putting your house on the market and you will be rewarded with happy buyers.
+Everything the buyer sees about your house before they reach the driveway has an impact, either negative or positive.
+Do a little homework before putting your house on the market and you will be rewarded with happy buyers.

-If you are able to do the work yourself, read the following tips to assist you as you prepare your house for market.
-Remember, cleaning and trimming can go a long way toward making a good first impression of a home's exterior.
+If you are able to do the work yourself, that's great.
+A thorough cleaning and trimming can go a long way toward making a good first impression of a home's exterior.

 - Check the home from the roof line down.